garysweaver/irie/README.md

 #### IDs are included by default

-Most of the time when working with a RESTful service, you'll want it to return the id of each object.
+Most of the time when working with a restful_json service, you'll want it to return the id of each object.
 This is done by default.
 If your object doesn't have an ID or you don't want it included, you can specifically exclude it, e.g.:

     as_json_excludes :id